Cooling system circulation guide

 • !Coolant dripping from the front or side of the engine.

-• !Wetness around belts, pulleys or timing cover area.
+• !Wetness around the belt, pulley, timing cover or engine mount area.

 • !Steam or damp patches after parking.